-Much like the Mint Julep is to the Kentucky Derby the Pimm’s Cup is to Wimbledon.
+Much like the Mint Julep is to the Kentucky Derby, the Pimm’s Cup is to Wimbledon.
 Its popularity has stretched across the globe and has a strong fan base in New Orleans.
 It is also a standard cocktail at both American and British polo matches.

-For obvious reasons the Pimm’s Cup wouldn’t exist without Pimm’s No 1.
-Its origin begins with an oyster bar owner in London by the name James Pimm.
+For obvious reasons, the Pimm’s Cup wouldn’t exist without Pimm’s No 1.
+Its origin begins with an oyster bar owner in London by the name of James Pimm.
 At this bar Pimm served a signature drink called a “No. 1 Cup,” a drink with a secret mixture of herbs and liqueurs aimed at aiding digestion.

-Building on No. 1’s popularity Pimm created Pimm’s No. 2 (Scotch-based) and No. 3 (brandy-based) in 1851, leading to mass production bottling in 1859.
+Building on No. 1’s popularity, Pimm created Pimm’s No. 2 (Scotch-based) and No. 3 (brandy-based) in 1851, leading to mass production bottling in 1859.
 In the more than a century that has followed, the brand exchanged hands and iterations on the No. 1 reached to No. 7, each with their different liqueur base.
 Today the bottles that remain in production are Pimm’s No. 1, 6 (vodka-based), and 3 (also known as ‘Winter Cup’).

 Hello!
 We're The Shaken Cocktail and we're here for cocktail enthusiast to share their recipes with others.
 For the cocktail curious, we have a selection of classic recipes that have a long history of appreciation in the community.
 Check out these classics or upgrade your membership to see more recipes.